 Following a brief discussion the participants agreed that the mediaeval history will be the field of the 2018 Visegrad Group Academies Young Researcher Award.

 Prof. J. Duszyński, concluding the Forum, thanked all participants for their presence and stressed the importance of personal meetings enabling the exchange of ideas and tightening of the links between the V4 Academies.
-Prof. E. Zažímalová extended her invitation to attend the next year’s Forum which will be organised in Prague.
+Prof. E. Zažímalová extended her invitation to attend the next year’s Forum which will be organised in Liblice castle near Prague.